dvcoders/intro-git/workshop/README.md

 One person will be called "Developer A" and the other "Developer B".

-Dev A should **add Dev B as a collaborator** on their Github repository (https://github.com/DEVELOPER-A/deathstar.git).
+Dev-A should **add Dev-B as a collaborator** on their Github repository (https://github.com/DEVELOPER-A/deathstar.git).

-You can do that by going to Settings > Collaborators > Then add Dev B's username.
+You can do that by going to Settings > Collaborators > Then add Dev-B's username.

 ##### - Cloning Someone Else's Repository
-Dev B should now `clone` Dev A's repository on Github.
+Dev-B should now `clone` Dev-A's repository on Github.

 ```
 $ cd /where/you/want/to/clone/it